fabsMuratore/sim2realAI.github.io/_posts/2019-02-28-Quantifying-Transferability.markdown

 1. **Sampling domain parameters from static probability distributions**
    This approach is the most widely used of the listed.
 The common element between the different algorithms is that every domain parameter is randomized according to a specified distribution.
    For example, the mechanical parts of a robot or the objects it should interact with have manufacturing tolerances, which can be used as a basis for designing the distributions.
    This sampling method is advantageous since it does not need any real-world samples, and the hyper-parameters (i.e., the parameters of the probability distributions) are easy to interpret.
-On the downside, at the current state-of-the-art the hyper-parameter selection done by the researcher is rather time-intensive.
+On the downside, the state-of-the-art hyper-parameter selection done by the researcher and can be potentially time-intensive.
    Examples of this randomization strategy are for example the work by [OpenAI](https://arxiv.org/pdf/1808.00177.pdf), [Rajeswaran et al.](https://arxiv.org/pdf/1610.01283.pdf), and [Muratore et al.](https://www.ias.informatik.tu-darmstadt.de/uploads/Team/FabioMuratore/Muratore_Treede_Gienger_Peters--SPOTA_CoRL2018.pdf)